ulosino/ulosino/STACK.md

 The first are standard Next.js pages.
 These are used when the full capacity of Next.js and/or React is needed.

 For all other pages, a Next.js dynamic page is used.
 These pages, called `[slug].tsx`, are (practically) template pages that are created multiple times based on text and metadata imported from Database Content.
-This enables consistent presentation and the required scalability for distribution pages, Guides, and miscellaneous text-based pages.
+This enables consistent presentation and the required scalability for distribution pages and miscellaneous text-based pages.

 ## Providers